s00hyunkim/s00hyunkim/README.md

 ### Aside from technical aspect, I'm interested in this 💁🏻‍♀️
 #### Cooking
-After the pandemic, I started to learn how to cook...
-But now I need to learn how to take better photos.
+After the pandemic, I started to learn how to cook.
+But now I need to learn how to take better photos...
 <img src="image/AglioOlio.jpg" width="800px" height="450px">

 ### You can contact me here 🙆🏻‍♀️